 For example, you may deduct the cost of renovations or repairs, but only up to 90 days out from completion.
 If you’re debating whether to buy or rent your next home, keep in mind that there are also many tax benefits to homeownership.

 Going it without an agent is a rookie mistake.
 Most people won’t make it twice.
 While it sounds good in theory to save on the commission, the time and energy you will waste are rarely worth it.
 Also, many times an agent can save or recoup the money you’re spending on their networking capabilities and negotiation techniques.

 The right agent knows how to help stage your home to make the most out of your space.
 They have access to professional photographers to best highlight your home and attract interest.
 Finally, an agent will help you sort through the mounds of paperwork synonymous with the home-selling process.

 It’s not unusual to have an emotional attachment to your home.
 It is the place where you’ve made memories and something you put hard work into creating.
 The problem is a future buyer isn’t paying for your memories.
 They are purchasing a property.
 When selling your home, it’s essential to estrange yourself from the emotional attachment you have with your home.
 From the staging to the price, you need to remove your emotions to sell your home effectively.

 Overvaluing property can happen for some reason.
 You may have bought your house when the market was at its peak and want to recoup that money.
 Plus, you want to get back money from the hundred thousand dollar kitchen you added before the market crashed.
-When you price your property, you can’t price it at what you want for the property because this is what usually leads to overvaluing.
+When you price your property, you can’t price it at what you want for the property because it usually leads to overvaluing.
 It would help if you priced it at what the market will bear.
 This is where having a real estate agent is especially important to prevent you from overvaluing your property.